-“I was in my late forties when I received my colon cancer diagnosis,” says Maryalice Grzesik of South Hadley.
+“I was in my late 40s when I received my colon cancer diagnosis,” says Maryalice Grzesik of South Hadley.
 “I was very surprised.”

-She says, “The first couple of days were tough.
-I went through feeling sad and unable to speak about the cancer without crying.”
+“The first couple of days were tough.
+I was sad.
+I couldn’t talk about the cancer without crying.”

-This past spring, Grzesik faced cancer for a second time after a routine screening mammogram at the Baystate Breast & Wellness Center.
+Grzesik faced cancer for a second time after a routine mammogram at the Baystate Breast & Wellness Center.
 A biopsy confirmed she had breast cancer.
 Thankfully, it was caught early.

 Grzesik opted for a lumpectomy performed using radioactive seed implantation.
 Radiologist Dr. Steven Allen performed the seed implantation, and Mason performed the lumpectomy.

-Mason says, “Breast cancer treatment is all about teamwork, from beginning to end.
-Our goal at Baystate Breast & Wellness Center is to simplify the transitions between the various providers involved in a patient’s care, and to explain the roles of each provider and each kind of treatment.
-The time of a breast cancer diagnosis is extremely stressful; we try to reduce that stress through support, guidance, and education.”
+Dr. Mason explains, “Breast cancer treatment is all about teamwork, from beginning to end.
+Our goal at Baystate Breast & Wellness Center is to simplify the transitions between the various doctors involved in a patient’s care, and to explain the roles of each person and each kind of treatment.
+A breast cancer diagnosis is extremely stressful.
+We try to lower that stress with support, guidance, and education.”

 “If I were to speak to a cancer patient today, I would tell them first, follow your doctor's instructions,” says Grzesik.
 “Don't let family or friends give you medical advice.
 The doctors are the experts.”

-She continues, “I would also tell them to rely on their family and friends for comfort and support.
+She goes on to say, “I would also tell them to rely on their family and friends for comfort and support.
 My husband went to all my appointments.
 This was helpful on so many levels to me.
 Each person, whether it's your doctor, family member, or friend, has a unique role in your well-being.”

 For more information about the Baystate Regional Cancer Program or to schedule an appointment, call 413-794-9338.